EpsilonSolutions/netscaler-command-reference/docs/ca/ca-policy/ca-policy.md

 ##Arguments

 <b>name</b>
-Name of the content adaptation policy to be removed.
+Name of the content accelerator policy to be removed.